xpanvictor/xpanvictor/README.md

 - 👋 Hi, I’m @xpanvictor
 - 👀 I’m interested in logic and science.
 Tech movies are cool at times.
 I like Gilfoyle's character in silicon valley
-- 🌱 I’m just learning and having fun
+- 🌱 I’m just learning, growing and having fun doing
 - 💞️ I’m looking to collaborate on any fun idea
 - 📫 How to reach me ...
 I'm xpan on discord, code - Xpan#9082
 - 📫  [Twitter](https://twitter.com/Xpan369?t=rPJ-CMkRRvfoLXPMMjU41A&s=09)